zachvalenta/jvns.ca/content/post/2018-11-11-understand-the-software-you-use-in-production.markdown

 * any stateless control plane component can crash or be cycled out or go down for 5 minutes at any time.
 If we had 95% uptime for the kubernetes control plane that would probably be fine, it just needs to be working most of the time.
-* kubernetes networking can break as much as it wants because we decided not to give pods IP addresses to start
+* kubernetes networking (the system where you give every pod an IP addresses) can break as much as it wants because we decided not to use it to start

 not ok: